ddnexus/elastics-doc/source/doc/7-Tutorials/2-Quick-Start.md

 ### Check the index

-- check whether the index exists (Tiago: include the result)
+- check whether the index exists (Edit-note: include the result)
 {% highlight irb %}
 Flex.exists?
 {% endhighlight %}

-- check the mapping (notice the :category attribute) (Tiago: include the result)
+- check the mapping (notice the :category attribute) (Edit-note: include the result)
 {% highlight irb %}
 Flex.get_mapping
 {% endhighlight %}

-### Populate the index with some content (Tiago: add a few documents with different content in a few different categories )
+### Populate the index with some content (Edit-note: add a few documents with different content in a few different categories )

 {% highlight irb %}
 c = Content.create :name => 'First Content',
-                   :text => 'bla bla bla'     (Tiago: please add some content that makes sense )
+                   :text => 'bla bla bla'     (Edit-note: please add some content that makes sense )
-                   :category => 'my_category' (Tiago: same for the category )
+                   :category => 'my_category' (Edit-note: same for the category )
 {% endhighlight %}

 Add a few comment on the new created document, saying that it is just like any record, etc... eventually adding a few check of something interesting